Bryan-2680/Cybersecurity-GRC-portfolio/projects/security-audit/audit-report.md

 # Security Audit Report – Small Enterprise Environment

 ## 1. Objective
-The objective of this audit is to assess the security posture of a small enterprise IT environment, identify potential risks, and recommend appropriate controls aligned with industry best practices.
+The objective of this audit is to assess the security posture of a small enterprise IT environment, identify key risks, and recommend practical controls to reduce business and operational risk, aligned with industry best practices.

 ---